act-psgi/Act/README.md

 environment, you first need to install `docker` and `docker-compose`.
 For docker please follow the installation instructions as found on the [docker documenation page](https://docs.docker.com/engine/installation/).
+The minimum versions we use for testing are Docker version 19.03.6 and docker-compose version 1.17.1.

 Docker is very disk consuming, make sure you have sufficient space somewhere for docker to use.
 One can tweak the default `/var/lib/docker`